OtterCadGH/nternet-Link/README.V2.md

 • support for additional peripherals

 Source code and instructions for the ESP32S3 version will be released in this repository once the software layer is finalized.
-Designed and developed by William Otterson
-Mechanical Engineering, The University of Texas at Austin